AraneaDev/accountant/docs/troubleshooting.md

 }
 ```

-> {tip} A custom `Ledger` model needs to be created with the above methods.
+> **TIP:** A custom `Ledger` model needs to be created with the above methods.
 Don't forget to update the `Ledger` implementation in your configuration!